ethaeral/ChatGQT/_posts/2023-04-17-Machine-Learning-Overview.md

 ### Epoch
 One complete cycle of training on all the examples
 ### Regularization
-A technique of limiting the ability for a model to overfit by encouraging the values parameter to take on smaller vallues
+A technique of limiting the ability for a model to overfit by encouraging the values parameter to take on smaller values
 ### Early Stopping
 Halting the gradient descent process prior to approaching the minima or maxima
 ### Mcfadden's Pseudo R-Squared